Used bikes for students

 The City of Knowledge is working to promote Lyngby-Taarbæk as an attractive university town for young adults and students looking for a place to study, live and visit.
 Therefore, the City of Knowledge and numerous collaborators have come together to promote activities to celebrate the beginning of a new academic year in Lyngby in September, including the bicycle project Biketown Showdown.

-The next Biketown Showdown event will be held in September 2017.
+The next Biketown Showdown event will be held September 16th 2018.

 The overall objective of Biketown Showdown is to help make Lyngby a student-friendly university town that promotes sustainable and non-profit traffic solutions – and to be a fun start to the academic year for students.